tipi-build/docs/0352-distributed-builds.md

 ## RBE FAQ

-> ## What if mismatching local and remote environment is required ?
+> ## What if I require different local and remote environments?
 > CMake RE makes it particularly hard and will warn about it when it detects mismatches.
 >
 > 🧪 Advanced debugging and power-users: it's possible to override the mapping between the local environment cmake-re uses and the one use for remote build execution.
 This can be done by setting the `RBE_platform` environment variable: